gatwirival/CalmG-Care/README.md

 ## todo
 - [ ] User Profile: Allow users to create personalized profiles where they can store their preferences, goals, and track their progress.
 - [x] Add Chatbot
 - [ ] Daily Planner: Provide a calendar or planner feature that allows users to schedule self-care activities, set reminders, and manage their daily routines.
 - [ ] Meditation and Mindfulness: Include a library of guided meditation sessions, breathing exercises, and mindfulness techniques to help users relax, reduce stress, and improve their mental well-being.
 - [ ] Journaling: Incorporate a digital journal where users can write down their thoughts, feelings, and experiences.
 Offer prompts and guided questions to encourage self-reflection.
-- [ ] Physical Activity Tracking: Integrate fitness tracking features that allow users to record their exercise activities, set goals, and track their progress.
-Provide workout plans and exercises suitable for different fitness levels.
+- [x] Physical Activity Tracking: Integrate fitness tracking features that allow users to record their exercise activities, set goals, and track their progress.
 - [ ] Sleep Tracker: Include a sleep tracking feature that monitors users' sleep patterns, provides insights on sleep quality, and offers tips for better sleep hygiene.
 - [ ] Nutrition and Meal Planning: Offer a database of healthy recipes, meal planning tools, and nutrition information to help users make informed choices and maintain a balanced diet.
 - [ ] Affirmations and Gratitude: Include a section where users can access affirmations, and gratitude exercises to cultivate a positive mindset.